The exact dynamical structure factor of one-dimensional hard rods and its universal random matrix behavior

 Finally, the formula is valid also for arbitrary value of $x$ and $t$ (or, equivalently any value of $P$ and $\omega$) providing access to features of the correlator that are not captured by universal low-energy descriptions such as Luttinger liquid theory or hydrodynamics more generally.
 This includes the regime probed in scattering experiments.

-Altogether, this establishes the results of this work as an important benchmark for studies of strongly correlated quantum systems and opens new research directions, for example, towards deriving the linear and non-linear Luttinger liquid theory from the exact microscopic description.
+Altogether, this establishes the results of this work as an important benchmark for theoretical and experimental studies of strongly correlated quantum systems and opens new research directions, for example, towards deriving the linear and non-linear Luttinger liquid theory from the exact microscopic description.